jsk-herman/paper-jsk/README.md

   Site ID.

 And you're good to go!
-Write an article under the `./content` directory & push them to the remote respository.
+Write an article under the `./content` directory & push them to the remote repository.
 Then watch your workflow build & deploy the site all under half a minute! 🤯

 ## :hammer_and_wrench: Built With